cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Make Video Screen Unlit

 With the `VideoScreen` object selected, click the `Shader` dropdown in the `Inspector` tab.
-Select the Unlit option.
-In the `Unlit` section, select `Texture`.
+Select the Unlit option and click `Texture`.
 This removes the need for a separate light source.
-Without this setting, the video will look extremely dim.
+Otherwise, the videos would look extremely dim.

 ![select_unlit_shader](\images\barracuda-posenet-tutorial\select_unlit_shader.PNG)